aleksve/ischedule/README.md

 An elegant way to schedule periodic tasks in a Python program.
-Both the scheduluer and the task run in the main thread, which avoids the issue of synchronizing the data access between tasks and simplifies exception handling.
+Both the scheduler and the task run in the main thread, which avoids the issue of synchronizing the data access between tasks and simplifies exception handling.

 **Basic example**